tanmay6414/openinnovationai/AppDeploymentCD.md

   - name: AWS_SECRET_ACCESS_KEY
     value: <secret-key>
 ```
-- Once Deployed create one ArgoCD [application](argo/cd/app-of-app.yaml) and mentioned the githubrepository folder and apply this manually
+- Once deployed create one ArgoCD [application](argo/cd/app-of-app.yaml) and mentioned the githubrepository folder and apply this manually
 - You also need to configure cluster, helm repo, harbor repo with it, you can find configuration [here](argo/) in this repository.
 - Because you created app of app you dont need to apply those file manually, just push changes on master.